mintapi/mintapi/README.md

 If mfa-method is email and your email host provides IMAP access, you can specify your IMAP login details.
 This will automate the retrieval of the MFA code from your email and entering it into Mint.

+If mfa-method is soft-token then you must also pass your mfa-token.

 ### from Python

 From python, instantiate the Mint class (from the mintapi package) and you can